maman0022/coolschool-server/README.md

 ## Summary
 This is the server side of my full-stack app.
 The main purpose of this back-end is to register and authenticate users.
 As well as, to retrieve user content which is hosted in a PostGreSQL database from the same host (Heroku).
 More information about this app and how it works can be found here - https://github.com/maman0022/coolschool-client.

+## Tech Stack
+This is a Node.js back-end using the express.js server framework.
+Knex is used to interact with the database and postgrator is used for migrations.
+Helmet is used to provide header security and user passwords are hashed using bcrypt.
+The JSONWebToken library is used to generate the authentication tokens.

 ## API Documentation
 BASE URL: https://damp-falls-25632.herokuapp.com